aces/Loris/modules/timepoint_list/test/TestPlan.md

     - For a candidate of the same site as your user, accessing the timepoint_list module should not require any permission.
     - For a candidate of a different site than your user, ensure that either
         - `access_all_profiles` permission is required
-        - or that at least one of the candidate's sessions was performed at the user's site allowing the candidate to be shown.
+        - or that the candidate's registration site is the same as the user's site
 2. **Action buttons**
     - For a candidate of a different site than your user, ensure that the only button available is "View Imaging datasets".
     - For a candidate of the same site as your user, there should be 2 additional buttons: